Below is a set of guidelines for email correspondence and general communication during the production of emerge. Please read carefully:

 Be polite.
 Saying “please” and “thank you” is an easy way to show that you value each other’s time and work.

-Manners are particularly important in communications with the professionals outside of TWS who are involved with emerge.
+Manners are particularly important in communications with the participants inside and outside of TWS who are involved with emerge.
 They may be doing extra work or taking extra time on projects to help us publish the anthology.
 Keep in mind at all times that you are working with these individuals as a representative of Simon Fraser University.
-Our Guest Editor, designers, printer, and event hosts deserve pleasant and courteous treatment.
+Our production team, editors, designers, printer, students and event hosts deserve pleasant and courteous treatment.

 Conflict may result when involved in a large, time-sensitive project with a diverse group of people.
 As the pace picks up, be sure to watch out for knee-jerk email responses.
 If a particular person or circumstance is irritating you, take a moment away from the situation to gather your thoughts.
 Phone your grandma.
 Reread all the funniest parts of Aeschylus’ Oresteia.
 Vent to your cat.
 Whatever it takes to ensure that when you return to the situation your response will be reasonable.